-Mathys & Squire Partner and Patent Attorney, Caroline Warren, explores whether the UPC changes the landscape for court structures in the UK and EU.
+Mathys & Squire Partner and patent attorney, Caroline Warren, explores whether the Unified Patent Court (UPC) changes the landscape for court structures in the UK and EU.

-On 6 July 2018 the Cabinet met at Chequers to discuss the UK’s vision for the impending new relationship between the EU and the UK.
+On 6 July 2018 the Cabinet met at Chequers to discuss the UK’s vision for the impending new relationship between the EU and the UK following the Brexit referendum.

 The Cabinet statement summarising the meeting noted that “the Government’s vision for a future relationship, built around an economic partnership and a security partnership, remained fundamentally sound” but that the position needed to “evolve” to provide a “precise, responsible and credible basis for progressing negotiations” and achieve outcomes that are in the UK’s national interest and work for both the UK and the EU.